NilPointer-Software/bdfd-wiki/src/bdscript/repliedMessageID.md

 ```
 $repliedMessageID[Channel ID;Message ID]
 ```
-Returns ID of a replied message.
+Returns the ID of the replied message form the given message.

 - `Channel ID` : The ID of the channel where the message is.
 - `Message ID` : The ID of the message.